textbook/fauxauth/README.md

 ## How can I work on it?

-Fork and clone the repository to your local machine, then run `npm run install:all` to install the relevant dependencies in both the root directory and `e2e/`.
-If you need to install a specific version of Chromedriver, you can set the `CHROME_VERSION` environment variable while running `install:all`.
+Fork and clone the repository to your local machine, run `npm install` or `npm ci`to install the relevant dependencies, then run `npm run install:chromedriver` to install Chromedriver for the E2E tests.
+If you need to install a specific version of Chromedriver, you can set the `CHROME_VERSION` environment variable while running `install:chromedriver`.

 To run the full automated validation suite (lint, build and test), run `npm run ship`.